CAIDA/catalog-data/sources/recipe/how_to_make_a_density_map/README.md

 ## Introduction

-The following has two notebooks.
-One creates a [Kernel Density Estimate (KDE)](https://en.wikipedia.org/wiki/Kernel_density_estimation) geoplot based on Ookla Server locations.
-Data is loaded from a Mongo database.
-The other notebook creates a [Multivariate Map](https://en.wikipedia.org/wiki/Multivariate_map).
-Data contains Users and ASes.
+The following contains information on creating density maps: maps where the density of some type of thing is indicated by color or some other signifier.
+Two examples will be explored: first, a [Kernel Density Estimate (KDE)](https://en.wikipedia.org/wiki/Kernel_density_estimation) geoplot based on the locations of Ookla servers, loaded from a Mongo database containing coordinate pairs.
+Second, a [Bivariate Map](https://en.wikipedia.org/wiki/Multivariate_map) (i.e., choropleth with another set of data overlaid) visualizing data of which countries ASes reside in and which countries CAIDA users reside in.

 ## Usage

-The notebook using [Geopandas](https://geopandas.org/en/stable/) and [Geoplot](https://residentmario.github.io/geoplot/).
+These notebooks use [Geopandas](https://geopandas.org/en/stable/) and [Geoplot](https://residentmario.github.io/geoplot/).
 This means that you will need to set up a virtual environment if you are using a Jupyter Notebook.
 It is possible to just import Geopandas without the virtual environment if you are just running inside a Python script.
 Personally, I used [this](https://medium.com/analytics-vidhya/fastest-way-to-install-geopandas-in-jupyter-notebook-on-windows-8f734e11fa2b) Medium article by [Tanish Gupta](https://tanish-gupta.medium.com/) to set up my environment.

 To run the notebook:
 1. Activate the conda virtual env that has Geopandas by running the following command in Anaconda Prompt